simbioses/cdxuserman/content/030_installation/OBIB_install.md

 ![MirthConnect Admin - Channels](/images/mirth_admin_channels.png)

-After the previous steps, OBIB is ready to deploy within Mirht Connect.
-This is done by selecting the **OBIB** group on main screen and clickin on **Redeploy all** in the Channel Tasks menus.
+After the previous steps, OBIB is ready to deploy within Mirth Connect.
+This is done by selecting the **OBIB** group on main screen and clicking on **Redeploy all** in the Channel Tasks menus.